You are viewing a condensed mobile version of this NASPA webpage.

 Switch to full version.

-The 2011 Canadian National SCRABBLE Championship (CNSC), the eighth such event since its inception in 1996, will take place on June 10-13 at the Bond Place Hotel, 65 Dundas Street East, Toronto (map).
-Hasbro Canada is once again generously underwriting a $12,150 prize package, and the new national champion also wins the right to represent Canada at the 2011 World SCRABBLE Championship.
+The 2013 Canadian National SCRABBLE Championship (CNSC), the eighth such event since its inception in 1996, will take place on June 21–24 at the Bond Place Hotel, 65 Dundas Street East, Toronto (map).
+Hasbro Canada is once again generously underwriting a $12,150 prize fund; this year for the first time, $2,000 of that fund will be awarded to a Canadian children’s charity.

 Here is an overview of what happens when.
 Please also see the more detailed full schedule.

-Please note that everyone is welcome to attend the regular weekly meeting of the Mississauga SCRABBLE® Club on the evening of Thursday, June 9th, and that the Mississauga club is also hosting a one-day tournament on Saturday, June 4th.
+Please note that everyone is welcome to attend the regular weekly meeting of the Mississauga SCRABBLE® Club on the evening of Thursday, June 20th.

-The CNSC is an invitational event for the top 52 players who qualify according to a qualification system (QS) maintained by the Canadian Committee.
+The CNSC is an invitational event for the top 52 players who qualify according to a qualification system (QS) maintained by the NASPA Canadian Committee.
 As described in the QS, competitors must play a minimum number of games during a qualification period (QP), be Canadian citizens or permanent residents and be members in good standing of NASPA.
-One place goes to defending champion Adam Logan, the next 47 places are awarded based on peak ratings, and four places may be available in a qualifying tournament to be held in Montreal on April 27.
+One place goes to defending champion Joel Wapnick, the next 48 places are awarded based on peak ratings, and three places will be available in a qualifying tournament to be held in Montreal on April 27.

-Regardless of how you wish to qualify, you must register by making sure that John Chew receives your $75 entry fee together with your T-shirt size no later than March 31st.
+Regardless of how you wish to qualify, you must register by making sure that John Chew receives your $75 entry fee together with your T-shirt size no later than May 4th.
 You may pay by cash, cheque or INTERAC e-Transfer, but not PayPal or credit card.
-Cash and cheque payments may be made by mail (9 Fulton Avenue, Toronto ON M4K 1X6) or in person (at the Toronto SCRABBLE Club, the Dallas Open or the WCWCWC).
+Cash and cheque payments may be made by mail (9 Fulton Avenue, Toronto ON M4K 1X6) or in person at the Toronto SCRABBLE Club on April 24 or May 1.
 If you are not sure whether or not you will qualify, please pay by cheque, so that your cheque can be destroyed or returned if you do not qualify.

 As usual, to participate in the CNSC, you must comply with the CNSC rules, which set out in legal terms the agreement that you are entering into as a participant in the event.

-The championship will receive major event web coverage typical of recent national and international championships, including photography and commentary by Sherrie Saint John and live annotated games from Board 1.
+The championship will receive major event web coverage typical of recent national and international championships, including photography and commentary and live annotated games from Board 1.